 Push-ups and Sit-ups

-Crew members will complete a one minute push-up and one minute sit-up evaluation.
+Crew members will complete a one-minute push-up and one-minute sit-up evaluation.
 There is no particular threshold necessary to advance, but your performance will still be factored into your evaluation.

 Miller Timber Services, Inc. strives to have the most elite wildland firefighting crews.
 Crew members are encouraged to competitively push themselves to achieve their personal best.
-To encourage friendly competition and overall betterment of our crews, we track all-time records here:
+To encourage friendly competition and the overall betterment of our crews, we track all-time records here:

-- 1.5 mile run – 7:43 (Neil Faxon 4/26/2015)
+- 1.5-mile run – 7:43 (Neil Faxon 4/26/2015)

 - Push-ups – 83 (Quincy Coons 6/20/2012)

 Wildland Firefighting is a physically demanding profession.
-A high level of physical fitness is essential to an individuals success as a wildland firefighter.
+A high level of physical fitness is essential to an individual’s success as a wildland firefighter.
 The fire season will not get you in shape, but slowly take it out of you.

 It is important that crew members take responsibility for their personal wellness and job performance by showing up in shape, ready for the fire season.
 One crew member’s lack of personal preparedness can endanger an entire crew’s safety and morale.

-FireFit was developed to provide the wildland fire community with a comprehensive, easy to follow fitness program that addresses pre-season, fire-season and post-season fitness needs.
-This program attempts to address the specific needs of wildland firefighters who deal with complex, high stress situations that require not only muscular strength but also muscular endurance, cardiovascular conditioning and flexibility for prolonged periods of time while under duress.
+FireFit was developed to provide the wildland fire community with a comprehensive, easy-to-follow fitness program that addresses pre-season, fire-season, and post-season fitness needs.
+This program attempts to address the specific needs of wildland firefighters who deal with complex, high-stress situations that require not only muscular strength but also muscular endurance, cardiovascular conditioning, and flexibility for prolonged periods of time while under duress.